-Manchester United have long been renowned for giving opportunities to young players – and Ole Gunnar Solskjaer has certainly continued that tradition.
+Manchester United have always been famed for giving opportunities to their young players – and Ole Gunnar Solskjaer has looked to maintain that tradition.

 Solskjaer replaced Jose Mourinho in the Old Trafford dugout in December 2018 and has regularly put his faith in United’s academy stars.

 We’ve looked at the 16 academy graduates to make their debut under the Norwegian to see how they’ve fared so far.

 Chong was handed his first-team debut early in Solskjaer’s reign, coming off the bench against Reading in the FA Cup in January 2019.

 The winger is highly regarded at United but has mainly been restricted to cameo appearances in the Premier League and Europa League in 2019-20.

 He signed a new contract at Old Trafford in 2020 before being sent on loan to Werder Bremen.
 Having made just four Bundesliga starts, he was recalled in January and sent to Club Brugge, where he got four assists in seven Juliper League appearances.

 Garner made his senior debut at just 17 years of age, replacing Fred in the final stages of United’s 3-1 win against Crystal Palace in February 2019.